kilyig/0xvillage-website/content/_index.md

 The following countries were represented at 0xVillage: Belgium, Canada, Egypt, France, Germany, Honduras, India, Iran, Japan, Poland, Singapore, South Korea, Thailand, Tunisia, Turkey, USA.

+We had two main reasons for organizing 0xVillage:
-The long-term goal of this program was to start a long-lasting relationship between Ethereum and the Turkish math community that will enable many researchers from the region to discover web3.
+* We wanted to start a long-lasting relationship between Ethereum and the Turkish math community that would enable many researchers from the region to discover web3.
 We will call this program a success if it leads to the organization of a series of web3-related events in the Village and/or across the region.
+* There was a need for more web3 events that focused entirely on the tech, without any marketing or business components.
+The Math Village offered the uninterrupted setting that we were looking for.

 ## Next steps
 We are currently exploring ways to organize a similar program in the future.
 In the meantime, feel free to join the [public Telegram group](https://t.me/+u6Mfogc8KtI0NWEx) where the next iterations of 0xVillage will be discussed.